microsoft/qsharp-compiler/examples/QIR/Development/README.md

 ```
 clang++-11 -g -O0 qir_driver_simple.cpp ../qir/Development.ll -I. -L. -l:libMicrosoft.Quantum.Qir.Runtime.so -l:libMicrosoft.Quantum.Qir.QSharp.Core.so -l:libMicrosoft.Quantum.Qir.QSharp.Foundation.so -o Development.exe
 ```
 This will compile a simple C++ driver and the emitted QIR representing `Program.qs` into the executable `Development.exe`.
+Note that the library files have been manually put into this folder for ease of compilation.
+These files may need to be updated.
 * Set breakpoints in `Program.qs`.
 * Launch the "Debug Program.qs" configuration

-RyanTODO: explain how to update libraries or find a better way to connect them